PCH-ApS/proxmox/README.md

 This repo is my way of sharing that approach with anyone who might find it useful.
 I hope it helps you simplify your infrastructure setup as much as I hope it will for me!

-Please have a loo at the wiki in this repo for more information -> https://github.com/PCH-ApS/proxmox/wiki
+Please have a look at the wiki in this repo for more information -> https://github.com/PCH-ApS/proxmox/wiki